jimbiscuit/BabyTimeData/README.md

 # BabyTimeData
-This library aim to facilitae the data analysis from BabyTime app.
+This library aim to facilitate the data analysis from BabyTime app.